/WebSocket Connection Balancer

 • Advanced Configuration

-• Configurable metrics endpoint
+• Configurable metrics endpoint for both backend services and the balancer

 • Adjustable timeouts (dial, read, write)